A successful RMT practice North of 60

 “Everybody knows everybody,” says Shirley.
 “People are comfortable going into somebody’s home because office space is very expensive.
 I suspect that in Calgary or Edmonton, I might not want to go to somebody’s basement, but it’s normal here.”

 Shirley addressed a wide range of needs in her practice, from sports injuries to pre- and post-pregnancy care, to general stress relief.
-“In Yellowknife a lot of people work for the Northwest Territories government, and have very good extended health care benefits packages that include massage,” says Shirley.
+“In Yellowknife a lot of people work for the Northwest Territories government and have very good extended health care benefits packages that include massage,” says Shirley.

 “Many clients came to me because they wanted to use their benefits.
 Once they felt comfortable and safe then they wanted to see me on a monthly schedule.